elfrink1/ATCS/README.md

 Make sure to fill in `name` the name of the checkpoint path of the mutlitask model without the extension `.ckpt`.
 The checkpoint path of the multitask model can be downloaded here: https://drive.google.com/file/d/1pjCplwjC4f4yMZMEXGsaoyTcxCkxzPt0/view?usp=sharing

+To calculate the mean accuracies for the multitask model run the script `test_multitask.sh` in your terminal.

 ## ProtoMAML
 To run the ProtoMAML algorithm, run `protomaml.py` which can be called as follows: